 Some restaurants brew high-volumes of coffee for certain dayparts and peak service times .
 In this scenario, the last cup needs to taste as good as the first cup.
 Curtis meets that need with its GemX IntelliFresh® Brewer with FreshTrac.
 With a sleek, stylish design, GemX comes fully loaded with cutting edge technologies proven to make gourmet coffee brewing easy for all skill levels—with just the push of a button.

 FreshTrac technology takes the guesswork out of serving fresh coffee while also streamlining labor.
 It replaces distracting audible alarms and mechanical timers with a simple, intuitive and customizable system of three LEDs that glow and flash, letting operators track coffee freshness from a distance.

 Because over- or underheating can kill coffee flavor, GemX is engineered with Curtis IntelliFresh™.
 A gentle heating system keeps coffee at its ideal temperature regardless of the volume in the satellite.
 IntelliFresh delivers digitally controlled pulses of heat and features encapsulated brains inside each satellite with four sensor points to monitor brew level and status.
 What’s more, when placed on remote stands GemX satellites maintain the same freshness intelligence as programmed when on the brewer.

 For more information about coffee brewing systems with maximum value through product innovation and advanced technology, contact Curtis today.

->

-> This post is sponsored by Curtis Coffee Equipment
+This post is sponsored by Curtis Coffee and Specialty Beverage Equipment